DataRecce/recce-documentation/docs/docs/get-started-jaffle-shop.md

 ---
-title: 5min Tutorial
+title: 5 Minutes Tutorial
-icon: material/rocket-launch-outline
+icon: material/school
 ---

-## Getting Started by Jaffle Shop

 **Jaffle Shop** is an example project officially provided by dbt-labs.
 This document uses [jaffle_shop_duckdb](https://github.com/dbt-labs/jaffle_shop_duckdb) to enable you to start using **recce** locally from scratch within five minutes.